willwoodlief/scm-percept-dropbox/README.md

 * `PERCEPT_DROPBOX_FILES_SORT_ORDER="descending"` Here you can use any one possible value from this [ascending, descending]

-8. Once you have added above settings in your project env file.
+7. Once you have added above settings in your project env file.
 Please visit `https://{your-domain.com}/percept-dropbox/connect` and from here click on the link `Connect with Dropbox`.

-9. You will be redirected to oAuth login url of Dropbox.
+8. You will be redirected to oAuth login url of Dropbox.
 From here you have to click on `Continue` and then have to click on `Allow` button.

-10. Once you allow access, you will get connected page saying "You are now connected with Dropbox.
+9. Once you allow access, you will get connected page saying "You are now connected with Dropbox.
 You can now close this window."

-At this point you have got dropbox authentication token saved on DB table percept_dropbox_access_token.
-This token will be used for making Dropbox API call.
+At this point you have got dropbox authentication token saved on your DB table percept_dropbox_access_token.
+This token will be used for making a Dropbox API call.

 This plugin will ensure authentication token will get refreshed every 3 hours using schedule task that eventually run a command `scm-percept-dropbox:refresh_token`.
+If you haven't setup scheduler for your Laravel project, you can setup it as guided here https://laravel.com/docs/10.x/scheduling#running-the-scheduler

 You have now setup and linked your Dropbox storage.
 Try uploading a project file now.

-## Steps to create Dropbox APP
+## Steps to create a Dropbox APP
-1. Visit the Dropbox App Console.
+1. Visit the Dropbox App Console https://www.dropbox.com/developers/apps.
 2. Click the Create app button.
 3. Under Choose an API section, select Scoped Access.
 4. Under Choose the type of access you need, select Full Dropbox.